Obituaries of RSC members

 - mention the contribution the person who has died made to the chemical sciences

-- does not contain other people
+- not contain other people

-- you have permission to use
+- have permission to be published from relevant people